integrandio/lucidmq/lucidmq/README.md

 # LucidMQ

-This subdirectory contains the library code and the executable code with the consumer, producer, and brokerless interactions.
+This subdirectory contains the library code for lucidmq.
+If you want to interact with LucidMQ using rust, use this library.

 ## To Build the Library

-To run the binary as normal
+To build the libary.
+For now the nolan library needs to be built.

 `cargo build`